sSharonV/SOS-Offline-LiveCD/Offline Setup/README.md

 - I managed to implement those changes after I was done with the configuration changes (`auto/config`)
 	> It should override changes of `auto/config` because it's hardcoded and pasted in the binary stage of the build process

-	- Boot will look like the picture on top of this page.
+	The boot will look like the picture on top of this page.
  	- Login will prompt the next:

   		![alt text](https://github.com/sSharonV/SOS-Offline-LiveCD/blob/main/images/offline/offline-after-login.jpg)